thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

 **_NOTE:_** Do not use a passphrase while creating the cert.
 Invoke the command, `openssl rsa -check -in pk.key` to verify if you're prompted to specify a passphrase.
 If yes, then you need to remove the passphrase to use the key.

 ### Using Management Console

+{% include note.html content="The Management Console is now available in beta for customers with ThoughtSpot 5.3 or later.
+Please contact ThoughtSpot Support, if you want to try it." %}

 To install and configure the SSL certificate using the admin UI:

 1. Log into ThoughtSpot from a browser.